Alex-Hill94/SCIMITAR_PUBLIC/README.md

 - Export results from the DataFrame S.df.

-### 📈 Output Metrics
+### 📈 Select Output Metrics

-The S.Metrics() method computes:

-- Coverage – detector area irradiated by all emitters.
+- Overlap_2D – Quantifies how uniformly a plane (e.g. the detector surface) is irradiated by all emitters.

-- Overlap – degree of cone intersection between panels.
+- Overlap_3D – Extends the 2D metric into three dimensions by evaluating how well the irradiated volume above the detector is covered.
+Note - for a meaningful value, set *intersection_heights = full_intersection_heights*.

-- Angular range – angular coverage of source trajectories.
+- Angular range – The maximum angular span between any pair of emitters in the configuration.

-- Stray radiation – projected emission outside detector bounds.
+- Stray radiation – The number of detector pixels receiving irradiation outside the defined detector bounds.

 ## Citation